die-lautmaler/rasa_components/README.md

 ### Classification Behavior

-The training step just builts a simple map from utterances to intents.
+The training step just builds a simple map from utterances to intents.

 At classification time, the token count of the incoming utterance is computed  to avoid unecessary lookups in the map.